-Norm Jones serves as Chief Diversity and Inclusion Officer at Amherst College.
+Norm Jones serves as Chief Diversity, Equity, and Inclusion Officer at Amherst College.
 In this role, he works with campus partners to advance practices and programs that foster diversity, inclusivity, and accessibility.
 He oversees the Office of Diversity, Equity, and Inclusion, which includes: the Office of Faculty Equity and Inclusion, Office of Workforce Equity and Inclusive Leadership, the Office of Academic Engagement and Student Success, and the Office of Student Diversity, Equity, and Inclusion.
 Working with the dean of the faculty and the chief human resources officer, he plays a key role in recruiting and retaining diverse faculty and staff.
 He ensures that the college is an active participant in national and international conversations around inclusive excellence.

 Dina Levi serves as the Director of Inclusive Leadership.
 Dina brings a passion for issues of diversity, inclusion, equity and justice, and for helping organizations create a culture shift towards one of intentional inclusion.
 Dina works collaboratively to bring strategic alignment that supports Amherst’s overall D&I mission and vision through development of personal cultural competency, inclusive leadership, and community engagement.
 Dina provides overall leadership and management of the Amherst Fellows Program and general assistant and support of diversity and inclusion training and development.
 Dina works to create infrastructure around diversity and inclusive leadership development across all segments of the employee community.

 James E. Ostendarp Professor of Psychology; Faculty Equity and Inclusion Officer

 In his role as faculty diversity and Inclusion officer, Allen helps facilitate faculty search processes, assists with faculty workshops on topics of diversity and inclusion, and works to develop insights into demographic data across academic departments.